yeehaa123/elab/CHAT/collections.md

-There are not only dramatic geographic differences in accessibility to and user skills of ICT but also socio-economic and demographic gaps.1 Vast societal groups face the problem of digital exclusion.
+There are not only dramatic geographic differences in accessibility to and user skills of ICT but also socio-economic and demographic gaps.
+Vast societal groups face the problem of digital exclusion.
 Accessibility to and digital literacy about ICTs determine whether a person is included into economic, social and cultural life, and whether they can participate in decision making processes within the democratic